Statues of Brahmā and Indra: Provenance

 Brahmā and Indra respectively were incorporated into the Buddhist pantheon from the Hindu pantheon approximately the 1st-century BC.
 With the importation of Tang dynasty culture to Japan during the Asuka period and the Nara period, the Hosso school of Buddhism quickly took hold, helmed by the Fujiwara clan, who made Kōfuku-ji their patron temple.

-In the 730s, the Western Golden Hall of the temple was constructed, and commisssioned by Empress Kōmyō, in memory of her mother, Agata no Inukai no Michiyo, or Lady Tachibana.
+In the 730s, the Western Golden Hall of the temple was constructed, and commissioned by Empress Kōmyō, in memory of her mother, Agata no Inukai no Michiyo, or Lady Tachibana.
 Among the sculptures made included the Eight Mythical Beings, and the Ten Great Disciples, now currently designated National Treasures of Japan.
 The statue pairs were part of the same group, with records indicating that they moved between the West Golden Hall and East Golden Hall throughout the temple's history.

 In 1717, the Western Golden Hall burned down, though many of the statues remaining in the hall that survived are now in the National Treasure Hall.

 Kōfuku-ji saw further disrepair during the Meiji government's policy of shinbutsu bunri and haibutsu kishaku, the separation of Buddhism and Shintoism.
 In the 1890s, out of necessity to maintain the temple's infrastructure.
 Kōfuku-ji sold off many of their holdings, of which the pair was included.